David Salmon (tribal chief): Relatives and loved ones

 During his time in the wilderness with his father, David learn about his grandfather and his brother, who were supposedly eight feet strong, yet kind giants.
 His grandfather was named King Salmon (or Luk Choo), after the strong fish in the river, while his brother was named Bull Moose for similar reasons.
 King Salmon would be responsible for building a fur trading post Fort Yukon in 1847 after contact with white men and worked for the Hudson's Bay Company from 1850 to 1868.
 King Moose would die in 1898 at 90 years old.

 David's father, William Salmon, was born around 1858 and 1860 in a region of the Chandalar River drainage and would work for Hudson's Bay Company like his father.
-William would pass away in 1951.
+William would die in 1951.

-David Salmon would be married to Sarah Salmon for 59 years before her passing.
+David Salmon would be married to Sarah Salmon for 59 years before her death.
 She would be there with him during all his travels as a priest and as Chief.
 They would have one son, William Salmon, and one adopted daughter, Sarah Henry, as well as five grandchildren and 12 great-grandchildren.
 One of his grandsons, Woodie Salmon, would go on to serve as Alaska state representative from January 10, 2005 to January 17, 2011.